appgardenstudios/hyaline/www/content/documentation/how-to/install-github-app.md

 Install the [Hyaline GitHub App (hyaline.dev)](https://github.com/apps/hyaline-dev) into your organization or personal account.
 Only grant it access to repositories that you want Hyaline to extract and check pull requests on.

 ### 7. Verify Installation
 You can verify the installation of the GitHub App by opening a non-draft PR in one of the repositories in your organization.
 Once you do you should see the workflow `Internal - Check PR` kicked off in the forked `hyaline-github-app-config` repository and a comment on the pull request with Hyaline's documentation update recommendations.
-Then, once the pull request is merged, you should see a corresponding workflow run of `Internal - Extract` followed by a workflow run of `Internal - Merge` also in the forked `hyaline-github-app-config` repository.
+Then, once the pull request is merged, you should see a corresponding workflow run of `Internal - Extract` followed by a workflow run of `Internal - Merge` in the forked `hyaline-github-app-config` repository.

 ## Next Steps
 To read more about the Hyaline GitHub App please see [an explanation of Hyaline's GitHub App](../explanation/github-app.md) or read on to see how to [extract documentation from a repository or site](./extract-documentation.md).